 Purpose of Course

-This 2-day introductory course, delivered by specialist staff at Learning on Screen, will enable doctoral students to develop video productions skills for research purposes (outputs and presentation) and will enhance general employability.
+This 2-day introductory course, delivered by our specialist staff, will enable doctoral students to develop video productions skills for research purposes (outputs and presentation) and will enhance general employability.

 + Relevant Information

 Learning on Screen ‘Learning on Screen –the British Universities and Colleges Film and Video Council’ has been opening up access to moving image and sound since 1948.
 We are a membership organisation representing 94% of the UKFHE sector and our charitable object is “the advancement of education by promoting the production study and use of moving image, sound and related media within education and research.”

 Learning on Screen premises 77, Wells Street, London W1T 3QJ (by Oxford Circus tube).

 10am start (registration from 9.30am on Day One), 12.30 -1.30pm lunch, 5pm close

 Virginia Haworth-Galt - firstname.lastname@example.org